Close Icon

 One of the smallest lakes in the National Park, Rydal Water is one of the best locations for open water swimming in the Lake District for beginners.

-The lake is easily accessible, with a gravelley beach providing a gradual descent into the water.
+The lake is easily accessible, with a gravelly beach providing a gradual descent into the water.
 You might want to consider bringing some water shoes here!

 There’s a lot to enjoy away from the shore too.
 You’ll find a handful of running, biking and walking trails, along with grassy banks to indulge in a post-swim picnic.

 Dubbed “one of the most secluded of tarns” by renowned fell-walker Alfred Waintwright, Loughrigg Tarn is idyllic for those looking for a secluded swimming spot and suitable for beginners.
-The tarn is a pint-sized lake tucked beneath the flank of Loughrigg Fell.
+The tarn is a pint-sized lake tucked beneath the flank of Loughrigg Fell on the outskirts of Elterwater.

 With mountainous surroundings and calming waters, where better to relax aching muscles after a hike to the summit?
 A natural Lake District wild swimming area, it’s a peaceful place to take a dip and soak in the scenery.

 The Langdale Pikes are visible from the water, providing an awe-inspiring backdrop for pictures!
-While there isn’t any dedicated parking, there’s a small car park near to Skelwith Bridge, or if there’s space, you can park roadside on one of the nearby roads.
+While there isn’t any dedicated parking, there’s a small car park near to Skelwith Bridge, or if there’s space, you can park roadside on one of the nearby lay bys.

 Difficulty to lake: Medium